bracketdash/simple-directives/README.md

 `element` and `root` are optional and default to `document.body` and `window`.

-`refreshRate` is optinoal on memoized functions and will default to 1000ms.
+`refreshRate` is optional on memoized functions and will default to 1000ms.

 Notes on vocabulary: